 They’re worth every penny and more and have been going strong in my studio since 2014.
 With that in mind, let’s dive right into why they’re so invaluable!

 The LSR 305’s are by all accounts an entry-level studio monitor meant to satisfy the needs of the producer/engineer looking for exceptional, reference-level sound quality.

 They are active, meaning they don’t need a separate amp to power.
 They do however need AC (alternating current) power.
 AC simply means the power frequently reverses direction many times per second.
 The standard is 60Hz, with hertz being your typical unit of measure.

-Basically just plug these bad boys into the outlet from your JBL’s and shut up.
-Just kidding 😀 These monitors come with two cables, as each needs it’s own power source.
-Basically, they are MONO speakers, and need 2 separate cables running from the back into whatever you are using to receive and transmit signal.
+Basically, just plug these bad boys into the outlet from your JBL’s and shut up.
+Just kidding!
+These monitors come with two cables, as each needs its own power source.
+Basically, they are MONO speakers and need 2 separate cables running from the back into whatever you are using to receive and transmit the signal.

 Sources to Consider

 Some common sources and DAC’s (Digital to Analog interfaces/mixers) that are used with the JBL’s:

 An audio interface.
 I personally have the Scarlett 2i2.
 It’s a beast of a unit and powers my JBL’s magnificently.
 It uses 2 balanced TRS line output jacks and goes really well with the combo balanced TRS to XLR cables.
 You could also go with the Scarlett Solo 3rd Generation, which now comes with balanced TRS outs as well!